libgdx/libgdx.github.io/_pages/dev/-tutorials/simple_game_extended.md

 	}

 }
 ```

 This code is almost 95% the same as the original implementation, except now we use a constructor instead of the `create()` method of the `ApplicationListener`, and pass in a `Drop` object, like in the `MainMenuScreen` class.
 We also start playing the music as soon as the Screen is set to `GameScreen`.

-We also added a string to the top left corner of the game, which tracks the number of raindrops collected.
+Moreover, we added a string to the top left corner of the game, which tracks the number of raindrops collected.

-Note that the `dispose()` method of the `GameScreen` class is not called automatically, see [the Screen API](https://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/Screen.html).
+Note that the `dispose()` method of the `GameScreen` class is not called automatically, see the [Screen API](https://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/Screen.html).
 It is your responsibility to take care of that.
 You can call this method from the `dispose()` method of the `Game` class, if the `GameScreen` class passes a reference to itself to the `Game` class.
 It is important to do this, else `GameScreen` assets might persist and occupy memory even after exiting the application.

-That's it, you have the complete game finished.
-That is all there is to know about the Screen interface and Game abstract Class, and all there is to creating multifaceted games with multiple states.

-The full Java code can be found [here](https://github.com/libgdx/libgdx.github.io/tree/master/assets/downloads/tutorials/extended-game-java), the full Kotlin code [here](https://github.com/libgdx/libgdx.github.io/tree/master/assets/downloads/tutorials/extended-game-kotlin).
+And that's it, you have the complete game finished.
+That is all there is to know about the Screen interface and abstract Game Class, and all there is to creating multifaceted games with multiple states.
+The **full Java code** can be found [here](https://github.com/libgdx/libgdx.github.io/tree/master/assets/downloads/tutorials/extended-game-java).
+If you are developing in **Kotlin**, take a look [here](https://github.com/libgdx/libgdx.github.io/tree/master/assets/downloads/tutorials/extended-game-kotlin) for the full code.

 ## The Future
 After this tutorial you should have a basic understanding how libGDX works and what to expect going forward.
 Some things can still be improved, like using the [Memory Management](https://github.com/libgdx/libgdx/wiki/Memory-management#object-pooling) classes to recycle all the Rectangles we have the garbage collector clean up each time we delete a raindrop.
 OpenGL is also not too fond if we hand it too many different images in a batch (in our case it's OK as we only had two images).
 Usually one would put all those images into a single `Texture`, also known as a `TextureAtlas`.